alphagov/govuk-developer-docs/source/manual/github-unavailable.html.md

 ### Deploying the code change

+1. `2ndline drill only:` Ensure that you check the `Freeze deployments?` box on the settings page of the app in the Release website.

+1. Log on to the AWS Console as a `govuk-tools-poweruser` and ensure that you are in region `eu-west-2`.

-1. Review the pull request on AWS CodeCommit through the [AWS Console](https://eu-west-2.console.aws.amazon.com/codesuite/codecommit/repositories?region=eu-west-2) (access to GOV.UK repos must be granted by a GDS AWS administrator).
+1. Review the branch on AWS CodeCommit through the [AWS Console](https://eu-west-2.console.aws.amazon.com/codesuite/codecommit/repositories?region=eu-west-2) (access to GOV.UK repos must be granted by a GDS AWS administrator).

-1. Create a release tag manually in git.
-This should follow the standard format `release_X`.
+1. If you have not already tagged your release then create a release tag manually in git.
+This should follow the standard format
+   `release_X`.
 Tag the branch directly instead of merging it.

 1. Browse to the Jenkins UI and begin the deployment process.
 Don't use the Release app.
 Go directly to the `Deploy_App` Jenkins job, and